tellmathieu/RNAseqPreprocess/README.md

 # RNAseqAnalysis
-RNAseq Analysis Pipeline
+## RNAseq Analysis Pipeline

-(Adapted from Patricia Baldrich's pipeline)
+Adapted from Patricia Baldrich's pipeline

+Script for prepDE.py3 was retrieved from https://ccb.jhu.edu/software/stringtie/dl/prepDE.py3 with only minor changes made

 ## 1. Clone this repository to your working space